 Safety Zones 1 (LCES)

-A safety zone is a location where the threatened firefighter can find adequate refuge from an approaching fire.
+A safety zone is a location where a threatened firefighter can find adequate refuge from an approaching fire.

 - What is the difference between a safety zone and a deployment site?

-- The safety zone is the area where a firefighter can survive without using a fire shelter.
+- In a safety zone, a firefighter can survive without using a fire shelter.
 The deployment site is used when fire conditions are such that escape routes and safety zones have been compromised.

 - How do you identify a good safety zone?